Ohio State Route 297

-State Route 297 (SR 297) is a short north-south state highway in the northeastern portion of the U.S. state of Ohio.
+State Route 297 (SR 297) was a short north-south state highway in the northeastern portion of the U.S. state of Ohio.
 Its southern terminus is at a long interchange with U.S. Routes 30 (US 30) and 62 in Perry and Canton township, and its signed northern terminus is at SR 172 at the intersection of Raff Avenue and Tuscarawas Street in western on the border of Perry Township and the city of Canton.
 SR 297 continues, unsigned, 1/2 mi west along SR 172 to its intersection with Whipple Avenue.

 Route description

 SR 297 begins at an interchange with the US 30 and US 62 freeway southwest of Canton in Perry Township.
 In this vicinity, the northbound lanes of SR 297 run alongside the south freeway as a frontage road while the southbound lanes are mirrored on the north side of it.
 Immediately after exiting the freeway, the highway comes to an intersection with Whipple Avenue.
 Just east of this intersection, SR 297 enters Canton Township and comes to an intersection with Raff Road, just outside the city limits of Canton.
 Ramps to and from the freeway continue east from here but SR 297 turns north onto the three-to-four-lane Raff Road.
 After an intersection with Southway Street (partly the former routing of US 62), the road has a grade crossing with a Norfolk Southern railroad and continues north-northeast through a light industrial area of Canton Township.
 At the intersection of 13th Street, SR 297 enters Canton as a three lane road (one travel land in each direction plus a center turn lane) and passes through a mostly residential neighborhood.
 Signage for SR 297 ends at its intersection with Tuscarawas Street, SR 172 but the Ohio Department of Transportation's official documents for the road show it continuing west along SR 172 for 1/2 mi.
 This section of Tuscarawas Street features commercial businesses on both sides of the five lane (four travel lanes and one center turn lane) before SR 297 ends at Whipple Avenue.